btsai/streamlined_rails_i18n/README.md

 This merit of this is that it is much easier to see / add strings together in pairs in the same file, and prevents the litter of having multiple en.yml or ja.yml files sprinkled all throughout the different levels of the `config/locales' dir.

 If you have a project where you have bilingual translators (i.e. basically all multi-lingual projects), it becomes increasingly difficult if not impossible to efficiently manage the addition and deletion of new/old translations across multiple files.
-I started out with separate files, but after the 3rd files, I got tired of switching between files and eye-balling them, trying to make sure that they had the same nodes, etc.
+I started out with separate files, but after the 3rd file, I got tired of switching between files and eye-balling them, trying to make sure that they had the same nodes, etc.

 With this method, you get to see all of your translations together under one node, like this:
 ```